nosecs/aj-fivem-appearance/README.md

 - [cd_drawtextui](https://github.com/dsheedes/cd_drawtextui) (not needed but thats what I used)

 ## Setup
+- Delete / stop from starting `qb-clothing`
-- Delete aj- from the file name
+- Delete aj- from the start of the file name
 - Run RunSql.sql
 - Put `setr fivem-appearance:locale "en"` in your server.cfg
+- Put `ensure fivem-appearance` in your server.cfg
+- Follow the code below to replace the events

-## Replace `qb-multicharacter:server:getSkin` with
+## Replace the `qb-multicharacter:server:getSkin` callback with:
+#### Line: 151 qb-multicharacter/server/main.lua
 ```lua
 QBCore.Functions.CreateCallback("qb-multicharacter:server:getSkin", function(source, cb, cid)
     local result = exports.oxmysql:executeSync('SELECT * FROM players WHERE citizenid = ?', {cid, 1})